oliverius/logo/docs/part4.md

 ## Tokenizer as a class
 It is becoming obvious that it is easier to deal with classes, although preceding everything with `this` is killing me as I am not used to it in C# where I come from.

 So the tokenizer has been refactored to be a class, not a function.
-This will help when we implement the proper tokenizer and not the simple one we have now (the one I called poor man's tokenizer).
+This will help when we implement the proper tokenizer and not the simple one we have now (the one I called [poor man's tokenizer](/part2)).

-I was also not happy having the tokenizer receiving a DOM element (the editor) because in my opinion the tokenizer needs to receive only text and spits out tokens, that's all ([separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) again).
+I was also not happy having the tokenizer receiving a DOM element (the editor) because in my opinion the tokenizer needs to receive only text and spits out tokens, that's all [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) again.
 So I moved out the editor reference outside.
 As such, we won't need a constructor for tokenizer and we will pass the text to the `tokenize()` method instead.

 The code outside the classes is now: